Battle of Arnhem City Walk

 -John Frost Bridge

-The duration is about 2 hours, depending on the group size.
+The duration is about 2 to 2,5 hours, depending on the group size.

 We advise booking this tour at least 48 hours in advance.

 Be at the start location 5 minutes before departure.